isomerpages/psd-corp/newsroom/speeches/_posts/2024-07-10-post-Speech by Mr Chan Chun Sing at Public Service Week 2024 Opening: SPARK.md

 <p>d.&nbsp;&nbsp;&nbsp;&nbsp; Gumption to work hard at cracking our conundrums.</p>
 <p>e.&nbsp;&nbsp;&nbsp;&nbsp; Gumption to see the world as it is, rather
 than as we wish or hope it will be.</p>
-<p>&nbsp;f.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Gumption to admit that we
+<p>f.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Gumption to admit that we are at
-are at risk of complacency, that many others are working hard to overtake us, and can overtake us if we drop the ball.</p>
+risk of complacency, that many others are working hard to overtake us, and can overtake us if we drop the ball.</p>
 <p>g.&nbsp;&nbsp;&nbsp;&nbsp; Gumption to step out of our comfort zone, as
 many of you today have demonstrated to master new technologies and processes.</p>
 <p>h.&nbsp;&nbsp;&nbsp;&nbsp; Gumption to engage other stakeholders when